GibreelAbdullah/HansWehrDictionary/README.md

 WORD | Arabic word
-DEFINITION |  The definition of the corresponding WORD IS_ROOT | Whether the WORD is an Arabic root word PARENT_ID | If it is NOT a root word, references the ID of the root word
+DEFINITION |  The definition of the corresponding WORD IS_ROOT | Whether the WORD is an Arabic root word PARENT_ID | If it is NOT a root word, references the ID of the root word else references to itself